Uningrained Podcast

 Nathan McDonald

-Nathan McDonald is a business strategist, designer and brand-building expert based in Rockford, Illinois, where he runs Paxcurio Studio.
+Nathan McDonald is responsible for Uningrained’s visuals.
+He’s a business strategist and designer based in Rockford, Illinois, where he runs Paxcurio Studio.

 What’s on Uningrained’s Substack?